centreon/centreon/centreon-dsm/doc/upgrade/from_1.x.rst

 Upgrade a central server
 ------------------------

-This part is to upgrade a central server.
-DSM server and client will be installed on the main server.
-The version 1.x of DSM doesn't contain a server and a client.
-Client embedded tha whole intelligence and the server is a cron task.
+This part is a how to upgrade a Centreon DSM for a central server.

+Centreon DSM server and client will be installed on the main server.
+The version 1.x of DSM doesn't contain a server and a client : the client embed the intelligence and the server is just a cron task.
+This organisation was a problem due of load problems.
+That's why we completely change this module.
 That's why this version is a major version.
-Many changes have been done.

 To upgrade run the following command::

   $ yum upgrade centreon-dsm

 The meta package centreon-dsm will install centreon-dsm-client and centreon-dsm-server.

 After installing the rpm, you have to finish the module installation via the web frontend.
 Go on Administration > Modules and install the Centreon-DSM module.

 .. image:: /_static/installation/module-setup.png
    :align: center